tighten/laravel-mix-react/README.md

 # laravel-mix-react
 Easy alternative Laravel Mix configuration for projects using React.
 Includes the babel loaders and Webpack configuration file you need to get started.
+(Please note that this is NOT a drop-in replacement for Laravel Mix -- you will still need to include the `laravel-mix` package along with this one!)

 ## Installation
 Run `npm install --save-dev laravel-mix-react` or `yarn add --dev laravel-mix-react`.